Struggle with oily hair?

 If you're in need of some bun inspo, check out this tutorial we created on 3 Cute & Easy Messy Buns.

 If you haven't heard of dry shampoo yet, well...
 You've been missing out.

-Dry shampoo is a loved product in the Luxy Hair office.
-There are so many benefits to it, but the most obvious one is that it soaks up the oil in your hair and helps give the illusion of freshly washed hair, without the inconvenience and time it takes to actually wash your hair (because you're on that 2-3 days a week wash cycle, right?).
+There are so many benefits to dry shampoo, but the most obvious one is that it soaks up the oil in your hair and helps give the illusion of freshly washed hair, without the inconvenience and time it takes to actually wash your hair (because you're on that 2-3 days a week wash cycle, right?).

 What are the other cool benefits of dry shampoo, you ask?
 It can also act as a texturizing spray and help provide extra volume at the roots, if you're trying to create a more voluminous hair style.

 If your wallet is tight but you still want to get in on the dry shampoo hype, try baby powder - it acts the same way, soaking up excess oil and adding texture and volume to the roots of your hair.
 Be sure to only use a small amount, and don't forget to massage it in well!